-Due to the very low systemic toxicity of L(+) lactic acid, derivation of any systemic toxicological reference dose was regarded unnecessary.
+Due to the very low systemic toxicity of L(+) lactic acid, the derivation of a systemic toxicological reference dose was regarded unnecessary.
 Considering the intended uses, exposure is estimated to be clearly below endogenous production (>100 g/person/day) and dietary exposure (>1 g/person/day).
-Therefore, neither an ADI nor an ARfD have been set.
+Therefore, neither an ADI nor an ARfD has been set.
 Likewise, L(+) lactic acid has been approved in the EU as a food additive without an ADI or upper limit (quantum satis; Dir.
 95/2/EC), as a cosmetics ingredient, and as veterinary medicinal product without the requirement for MRL setting (EMEA 2008).